Stanley M. Sams

-Stanley represents clients in negotiating and closing purchases, sales, financing, leases of real estate, and commercial and residential development, as well as in planning for and creating conservation easements.
-He has substantial experience in economic development projects throughout eastern North Carolina, representing development organizations, lenders, and industries.
+Stanley represented clients in negotiating and closing purchases, sales, financing, leases of real estate, and commercial and residential development, as well as in planning for and creating conservation easements.
+He had substantial experience in economic development projects throughout eastern North Carolina, representing development organizations, lenders, and industries.

-Stanley' practice areas also include negotiating construction contracts, advising clients on construction liens, related construction law matters, tax-deferred exchanges, real estate brokerage issues, subdivision, and the governmental approval process.
+Stanley's practice areas also included negotiating construction contracts, advising clients on construction liens, related construction law matters, tax-deferred exchanges, real estate brokerage issues, subdivision, and the governmental approval process.

 He has served as a lecturer with the East Carolina University School of Business.

 - J.D., The University of North Carolina School of Law, 1979.
 Holderness Moot Court Bench, Magister of Phi Delta Phi.

 - B.S., Business Administration, East Carolina University, 1976

 - Representation of a utility in financing and development of an approximately $140,000,000 project, which was the largest financing of its type in the country at the time

 - Representation of an equipment manufacturer in the property acquisition and financing in excess of $6,000,000 for construction of a new distribution facility

 - Representation of a bank in the acquisition of its new headquarters building